 Read the Law: Md Code., Family Law § 4-505

-Step #3: Final Protective Order – obtaining long-term protection
+Final Protective Order – Obtain long-term protection

-1: Final Protective Order hearing.
+Step 1: Attend the Final Protective Order hearing

 At the Final Protection Order hearing, if the Respondent has been served with a copy of the Temporary Protective Order but fails to appear for the hearing, you should ask the Judge to enter an order of protection against the Respondent – this is called a Default Order.